FraserEmbrey/FraserEmbrey/README.md

 [![Hey there, my name is Fraser.
 Welcome to my GitHub.][banner]][mysite]

-I'm mainly interested in particle physics, and in the philosophy of physics, in particular the nature of spacetime.

-I find myself recently fascinated by applications of geometric analysis to physics. <samp>(_As examples: [1][physics1], [2][physics2]_)</samp>

-My current rôle involves designing, developing and testing a novel platform for collaboration which is being designed for an IoT future.

-- 🌱 I’m currently learning Gatsby which I hope to use for my personal site, I also want to learn SwiftUI and Rust.
+I am a photographer and designer based in southeast UK.

+- 🌱 Currently learning react and SwiftUI.
 Outside of code I am learning Japanese 🇯🇵.
-- 🙋‍♂️ I’d love any advice on learning react, font design, iOS development and book recommendations.
-If you want to work with me on anything please let me know.
+- 🙋‍♂️ I’d love any advice on learning react, SwiftUI, font design and book recommendations.
-- 💪 I mostly write HTML, CSS and JavaScript.
-I also write bash, zsh and fish scripts fairly often.
-I have experience with R and python.
+- 💪 Experienced with Figma, Sketch and many other creative apps.
+Languages I am familiar with are: HTML/CSS + JS, python, R, fish & bash scripts.
 - 💬 Ask me about CSS, typography and baking recipes!
 - My preferred pronouns are they/them.
 - In my free time I take photographs 📸, bake 🧑‍🍳 and care for my growing collection of plants 🌴.